Generative Bayesian Optimization: Generative Models as Acquisition Functions: Learning parametric models with RKHS convex losses

 \section{Learning parametric models with RKHS convex losses}

 In this section, we consider the general problem of learning a function $\model_*$ with a parametric model $\model:\domain\times\paramspace\to\R$, where the parameter space $\paramspace$ is an arbitrary finite-dimensional vector space.
 Most existing results in the Bayesian optimization and bandits literature for learning these models from inherently dependent data are only valid for linear models or kernel machines.
-As we will consider arbitrary generative models, we need to derive convergence results applicable to a wider class models, accommodating popular modern frameworks.
-To do so, we will not assume identifiability, so that it is not necessary that some $\parameters_* \in \paramspace$ exists such that $\model_* = \model(\cdot; \parameters_*)$.
-Instead, we will replace identifiability with a much milder assumption that $\model_*$ lies in a reproducing kernel Hilbert space (RKHS) large enough to also contain the models, as described next.
+As we will consider arbitrary generative models, we need to derive convergence results applicable to a wider class of models, accommodating popular modern frameworks.
+To do so, we will assume that there exists a reproducing kernel Hilbert space (RKHS) containing the models and the target log-density $\model_* = \log p_\utility^*$ for a given (fixed) utility function $\utility$.